Skip to content

 Overview

-Feature flags in Open Chat Studio are: - Team-scoped: Flags can be enabled/disabled per team - Database-driven: Stored in the database and configurable via Django admin - Cached: Uses Redis for performance - Convention-based: New flags must follow naming conventions
+Feature flags in Open Chat Studio are: - Team-scoped: Flags can be enabled/disabled per team - Database-driven: Stored in the database and configurable via a custom admin page - Cached: Uses Redis for performance - Convention-based: New flags must follow naming conventions and be registered in apps/teams/flags.py

 Custom Flag Model